ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 \dt
 ```

-Then:

 ```
 select name, price from products
 ```

 The `debug-db` target uses an advanced command line interface for Postgres called [pgcli](https://www.pgcli.com/).

-This is great we now have a user friendly terminal experience with syntax highlighting and auto completion.
+This is great.
+We now have a user friendly terminal experience with syntax highlighting and auto completion.

 ![](/media/screen-shot-2020-01-12-at-21.43.06.png)